Want CBC Kids News to visit your class?

 Connecting with a CBC Kids News journalist via Zoom, classes will learn the step-by-step process of how a news story is produced, including picking a topic, the interview process, selecting the subject, and more.

-This session is ideal for kids aged 9 to 13 (the content is not always suitable for JK - Gr.
+This session is ideal for for students in Gr.
+5-7 (the content is not always suitable for JK - Gr.
 4).
 To participate, your class must have access to Zoom.

 What you can expect from your CBC Kids News in the Classroom hangout:

 - Meet a CBC Kids News journalist, discuss news stories currently in the media and the steps required to produce a news story.

 - Students can test their skills and see how much they know about news.

 - Learn how to spot fake news and the difference between misinformation and disinformation.

 - Classrooms will collaborate and build a news story using the details from their CBC Kids News Toolkit.
 Your teacher will receive a printable CBC Kids News Toolkit with their confirmation.
 (They should review it with you in advance.
 You let us know how they did!)